etlbox/etlbox.website/doks_v0.5/content/en/recipes/sources/xmlsource.md

 ### Reading into dynamic

-We can read the xml file in the previous example, this time without using a POCO but a dynamic ExpandoObject.
+We can read again the xml file in the previous example, this time without using a POCO but a dynamic ExpandoObject.

 ```C#
 string sourceFile = "res/Examples/ElementsAndAttributes.xml";